ColinShark/Pyrogram-Snippets/README.md

 ## About

-Every snippet assumes you have set up a [`config.ini`](SETUP) and are already logged in with a session called "my_account" (and thus have a `my_account.session` file present).
+Every snippet assumes you have set up a [`config.ini`][SETUP] and are already logged in with a session called "my_account" (and thus have a `my_account.session` file present).

 All scripts should work as is.